kubescape/kubescape.io/docs/docs/guides/kubescape-cli/index.md

 nginx                   latest-patched    c9b68957ce42   3 weeks ago     190MB
 ```

-By default the patched image is only loaded into your local image store and is **not** pushed back to the source registry.
-If you want Kubescape to also push the patched image to the registry it was pulled from, pass the `--push` flag (and use `--username` / `--password`, or your Docker credential store, to authenticate):
+By default, `kubescape patch` loads the patched image into your local Docker image store and does **not** push it back to the source registry.
+The patched tarball is streamed from BuildKit into `docker load`, so the `docker` CLI must be available on your `PATH` for this default path to work.

+To push the patched image to the source registry instead, pass the `--push` flag.
+Credentials can be supplied via `--username` / `--password`, or are picked up from your Docker credential store:

 ```shell
 kubescape patch -i myregistry.example.com/team/app:1.2.3 --push
 ```

+When `--push` is used, BuildKit uploads the patched image directly to the registry and does not load it into the local Docker image store.

 ## Conclusion